Goodsprings Ghost Town

 Goodsprings Historic Walking Tour

 The Pioneer Saloon is the oldest bar in southern Nevada, dating all the way back to 1913.
-One of our fave Sagebrush Saloons in the state, the Pioneer has been a fixture of Goodsprings for more than 100 years, incorporating fixtures from other Nevada boomtowns like an original Brunswick bar counter from Rhyolite Ghost Town after its bust.
-Outfitted with original wooden boardwalks out front, the Goodsprings Pioneer Saloon is a stamped tin manufactured building made by Sears and Roebuck.
-It’s believed to be one of the last—if not the very last—of its kind in the United States.
+One of our fave Sagebrush Saloons in the state, the Pioneer has been a fixture of Goodsprings for more than 100 years.
+This historic thirst parlor definitely looks the part, too, sporting a stamped tin ceiling (made by Sears and Roebuck), original wooden boardwalks, and its Brunswick bar counter, which was salvaged from Rhyolite ghost town after its bust.
+You’d be hard-pressed to find these rare features elsewhere in the United States.

 The Pioneer Saloon